Introduction: DIY Wii Gun G36C VK

 Completing the Nunchuk Foregrip:

 There's not much to say about the last step.
 I chose matte black for the finish but if you like you can choose any other funky colour or do some stars and stripes or whatever.
-Not that i under estimate the users here and their knowledge but be prepared for the youngest or so.
-I don't dare say for dummies, cause DIYelfers definitively aren't that.
-Clean the Nunchuk Foregrip with alcohol to remove any fat marks.
-When spray painting be careful not to come to close or tears might fall and spray in a u way.
+Clean the Nunchuk Fore-grip with alcohol to remove any fat marks.
+When spray painting be careful not to come too close or tears might fall and spray in a u way.
 Get the blow dryer out and blow dry to use immediately.

 The Speaker Situation: